MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, the check for security intelligence updates will occur at the frequency specified.

-- If you disable or do not configure this setting, the check for security intelligence updates will occur at a default frequency.
+- If you disable or don't configure this setting, the check for security intelligence updates will occur at a default frequency.
 <!-- SignatureUpdate_ScheduleDay-Description-End -->

 <!-- SignatureUpdate_ScheduleDay-Editable-Begin -->